Travel the WORLD Right Here in Newfoundland and LabradorBy Gays Around The Bay

 8. Hasta La Vista Australia!

 Sydney Australia beaches vs Newfoundland & Labrador (Salmon Cove pictured)

 Australia is definitely beach central, but hey we’ve got sandy paradises in Newfoundland, too, with some legitimately better than many in Oz!
-If you visit Sandbanks Provincial Park, Northern Bay Sands, Salmon Cove, or Lumsden Beach you can get both the beachy sun and breeze AND have a much better chance of avoiding the crowds and social distancing this summer.
+If you visit Sandbanks Provincial Park, Northern Bay Sands, Salmon Cove, or Lumsden Beach you can get both the beachy sun and breeze AND have a much better chance of avoiding busy crowds that get in the way of your view.
 There are far fewer animals waiting to kill you, plus, Newfoundland gets longer days than Sydney!
 1.5 hours more daylight in summer and in July, 6 more hours of sun each day!
 So enjoy a late evening on the sands.

 Ireland (Cliffs of Moher pictured) vs Newfoundland & Labrador (Bell Island pictured)

 Ireland and Newfoundland have long been compared for their countless similarities, including their green and rugged island landscapes, Irish heritage, culture, accents, love of music, and more.
 Even one of Ireland’s most famous landforms, the Cliffs of Moher, could be directly compared to the coastline of Bell Island.
 In a pinch, there’s really no reason to feel the need to “return to the motherland”.
 We already have our own little Ireland, right here at home.

 Greenland vs Newfoundland & Labrador